11 40 As A Decimal

 Understanding the Basics of Time Conversion

 Before diving into the conversion of 11:40, let's establish the fundamental concepts.
-Time is typically represented using a base-60 system: 60 seconds in a minute and 60 minutes in an hour.
+And time is typically represented using a base-60 system: 60 seconds in a minute and 60 minutes in an hour.
 This contrasts with the decimal system (base-10), which uses powers of 10.
 Converting between these systems requires understanding the relationship between hours, minutes, and their decimal counterparts.

 Converting 11:40 to Decimal